 Many evolutionally conserved genes are required for the formation of PCP, and several of those encode proteins that are localized in a polarized manner within cells.
-We found that Celsr1, a PCP core member, was strongly concentrated only at the specific domains of cell boundaries which are perpendicular to the ovary-uterus axis, and that this polarized localization appeared to precede the directional movement of cilia.In Celsr1-deficient mutant oviducts, the beating direction of cilia was not coordinated along the ovary-uterus axis throughout the epithelia; some cells were oriented orthogonally to the axis, while some others exhibited reverse polarity.
-Recently, we found that Camsap3, a microtuble minus-end binding protein, localized to the uterine side of the base of cilia and its mutation disrupted cilia orientation in individual cells without affecting Celsr1 localization.
-Thus, both Celsr1 and Camsap3 are responsible for the alignment of cilia along the ovary-uterus axis, but in distinct ways; Celsr1 orients cells, while Camsap3 orients cilia within each ed.
-In adult wild-type mice, the epithelial cell sheet is bent multiple times, which forms around twenty longitudinal folds parallel to the organ axis.
-However, in the mutant oviducts, epithelial folds no longer run parallel to the organ axis.
-The direction of the folds was randomized, and ectopic branches of the folds were observed.
-This suggests that Celsr1 is important for the formation of multi-scale polarities in the mouse oviduct ranging from the cellular to the tissue scale.
+We found that Celsr1, a PCP core member, was strongly concentrated only at the specific domains of cell boundaries which are perpendicular to the ovary-uterus axis, and that this polarized localization appeared to precede the directional movement of cilia.
+In Celsr1-deficient mutant oviducts, the beating direction of cilia was not coordinated along the ovary-uterus axis throughout the epithelia; some cells were oriented orthogonally to the axis, while some others exhibited reverse polarity.
+Recently, we found that Camsap3, a microtubule minus-end binding protein, localized to the uterine side of the base of cilia and its mutation disrupted cilia orientation in individual cells without affecting Celsr1 localization.
+Thus, both Celsr1 and Camsap3 are responsible for the alignment of cilia along the ovaryuterus axis, but in distinct ways; Celsr1 orients cells, while Camsap3 orients cilia within each cell.